microbiomedata/nmdc-runtime/README.md

 references workflow code spread across several repositories, that take source data and produce computed data.

-* This repo (nmdc-runtime) manages execution of lightweight data transformations (e.g. in nmdc-metadata) and of workflows, including ensuring that processes have access to needed configuration and data resources.
+* This repo (nmdc-runtime) manages execution of lightweight data transformations (e.g. in nmdc-metadata) and of workflows, including ensuring that spawned processes have access to needed configuration and data resources.

 ## Overview